 Most of the time, choices can be limited by determinants beyond the addict’s control.
 We can’t hold addicts responsible for their histories, backgrounds, or other roadblocks out of their control.

-Even if addiction isn’t always defined as an illness, it’s crucial that people suffering from addiction realize that they need to treat their problem and not just think about it as a personal weakness.
+Even if substance abuse isn’t always defined as an illness, it’s crucial that people suffering from addiction realize that they need to treat their problem and not just think about it as a personal weakness.
 Otherwise it’s easy to become frustrated, blaming the problem on a lack of willpower rather than seeking professional help.

 This knowledge is helpful for non-addicts as well, since it can help them empathize with their fellow human beings and offer aid rather than look down upon others.
-As a society we must address the factors that keep addicts from making choices that will lead them to recovery.
+As a society we must address the factors that keep addicts from making choices that will lead them to long term recovery.

 The Case for the Disease of Addiction

 According to the National Institute on Drug Abuse, “Addiction changes the brain, disturbing the normal hierarchy of needs and desires.”
-Repeated use of addictive substances can fundamentally rewire the brain, increasing how much priority the person gives to obtaining that substance.
+Repeated use of addictive substances can fundamentally rewire the brain, increasing how much priority the addicted person gives to obtaining that substance.
 Many other mental illnesses work this way as well, reducing a person’s impulse control.

 There’s more than enough evidence that reveals the extent of the impact addiction has on the brain.
 Brain imagery comparing the brains of addicts and comparison groups has revealed substantial differences between the two.